Telephone consultation hours:

 The bridge builders are active in interfaces in the care context:

-The bridge builders seek out migrants of all ages at various meeting points, including in the run-up to the need for care, and point them towards advice and support networks.
+The bridge builders seek out migrants of all ages at various meeting points, including in the run-up to the need for care, and refer them to advice and support networks.

 Website: Intercultural bridge builders in care ” Living and care in old age ” EJF – Creating help